christ0ph-w/ccBenchmarkTool/docs/getting-started.md

 Place your gurobi.lic file in the root directory of the project.
 The alignment server will not work without it.

-You can get a free academic license at gurobi.com if you have a university email.
+You can get a free academic license for gurobi.

 ### LPSolve Libraries